The College has moved to online instruction for the remainder of the semester. Learn more about our ongoing COVID-19 response.

-In accordance with Federal regulations (CFR 668.32(f)), the financial aid office conducts evaluations of satisfactory academic progress to determine a student’s eligibility for continued receipt of Title IV financial aid (Pell grants, FSEOG, Perkins loans, Direct Loans).
-The financial aid evaluation of satisfactory academic progression is based on the College’s Academic Probation and Dismissal Policies as published in the 2015-16 Academic Catalog.
-The academic probation and dismissal policies are applicable to all students pursuing the Doctor of Pharmacy degree, regardless of their eligibility for Title IV financial aid.
+In accordance with Federal regulations (34CFR 668.32(f)), the Office of Financial Aid conducts evaluations of satisfactory academic progress to determine students’ eligibility for continued receipt of Title IV financial aid (Pell grants, FSEOG, Perkins loans, Direct Loans).
+The financial aid evaluation of satisfactory academic progression is based on the College’s Academic Probation and Dismissal Policies as published in the 2018-19 Academic Catalog.
+The academic probation and dismissal policies are applicable to all students pursuing degrees at the College, regardless of their eligibility for Title IV financial aid.

-Academic performance is monitored by a team of members from the Dean’s Office, Registrar’s Office and the Faculty Appeals Committee.
+Academic performance is monitored by a team of members from the Offices of the Deans, Office of the Registrar and the Faculty Appeals Committee.
 Students are required to maintain good academic standing while meeting appropriate academic benchmarks designated for their specific levels of study.

-Students will be considered to be making satisfactory academic progress as long as they are permitted to continue pursuit of the Doctor of Pharmacy without being placed on academic probation or becoming eligible for dismissal from the College.
+Students will be considered to be making satisfactory academic progress as long as they are permitted to continue pursuit of declared degree program without being placed on academic probation or becoming eligible for dismissal from the College.
 Satisfactory progress is measured following each period of enrollment, including summer terms.